openshift-labs/learn-katacoda/ansibleop/ansible-mcrouter-operator/intro.md

 The Mcrouter Operator was built with the [Ansible Operator SDK](https://github.com/operator-framework/operator-sdk/blob/master/doc/ansible/user-guide.md).
 It is not yet intended for production use.

-[Mcrouter](https://github.com/facebook/mcrouter) is a memcached protocol router for scaling [memcached](http://memcached.org/) deployments.
+[Mcrouter](https://github.com/facebook/mcrouter) is a Memcached protocol router for scaling [Memcached](http://memcached.org/) deployments.
 It's a core component of cache infrastructure at Facebook and Instagram where mcrouter handles almost 5 billion requests per second at peak.

 Mcrouter features: